sowadally/hello-world/README.md

 # hello-world
-Sharif learning how to do stuff
+Sharif learning how to do really clever stuff to make him look good

 Just trying to find my way around GitHub so that
 I have some understanding of what the Deveopment Team are using and